patrickocal/unlimiformer-kg/cs224w-project-report-latex/main.md

 \<photo\>

 In these settings, the role of the knowledge graph is to provide a structured and easy-to-refer-to characterisation of key entities in the document.
-For another example, in the complicated historical texts such as Hilary Mantel's "The mirror and the light", the contents page is followed by seven pages of structured knowledge-graph-like text.
+A more extensive example is a complicated historical text such as Hilary Mantel's "The mirror and the light".
+There the contents page is followed by seven pages of structured knowledge-graph-like text.

 In this blog post, we explore how knowledge graphs (KGs) can applied to improve